What is chronic pain?

 How is chronic pain treated?

 There are many treatments you can try to manage your pain.
-Often people think of taking medicine to treat pain.
-But there are many non-medicine treatments that may be just as helpful.
+Often people think of taking strong prescription pain medicines to treat pain, such as opioids.
+But there are other medicines and non-medicine treatments that can work better and are safer.

 Treatment options may include: